 Waystone has the right to be provided with such remuneration policy upon request, or alternatively, to the extent that Waystone is legally required to ensure compliance of its delegates with applicable laws and regulations, request the relevant PM or IM to provide a written certification that its remuneration policy is in line and equally as effective as this Policy and with applicable laws and regulations.
-As another alternative, Waystone may request to be provided with an appropriate written confirmation and/or relevant documents and information from the relevant portfolio manager of AIF or investment manager of UCITS for the purpose of assessing the applicability of the proportionality principle to such appointed delegate.
+As another alternative, Waystone may request to be provided with an appropriate written confirmation and/or relevant documents and information from the relevant PM or IM for the purpose of assessing the applicability of the proportionality principle to such appointed delegate.